 Especially for milestone birthdays, we recommend hiring a professional photographer to document it properly for keepsake.
 If you need a recommendation, try contacting our family’s fav photog, Natsuki Photography.
 We are blessed that Daddy is a photographer himself so he can personally capture these beautiful memories for Buddy.

 9. Plan Age-Appropriate Activities

 One of the major advantage of holding a birthday party at MyGym@Buona Vista is that the party programme will be totally handled by their capable teaching team.
-Having won the ‘Best of the Best Children Gym‘ in Singapore for 6 consecutive years since 2009 and awarded the ‘Best Children Development Play program‘ by USA Parenting magazine, we are confident the kids would be in for great time and boy were we right!
-Max and his team of teachers proposed the programme, ran it past me on party day, I proposed one quick swop (from a puppet show to a pizza parachute game) and the rest just ran like clockwork.
+Having won the ‘Best of the Best Children Gym‘ in Singapore for 6 consecutive years since 2009 and awarded the ‘Best Children Development Play Program‘ by USA Parenting magazine, we are confident the kids would be in for great time and we were right!
+Max and his team of teachers proposed the programme, ran it past me on party day, I proposed one quick swop (from a puppet show to a parachute game) and the rest just ran like clockwork.
 For the first time ever, I was even able to join in the fun because everything else was taken care of.
 Looking at the photos, you can visualise the amount of laughter and fun everyone had that day.
 Kudos to the MyGym@Buona Vista team for keeping a bunch of active, inquisitive pre-schoolers meaningfully engaged for 2 whole hours!